JHCodeQuest/pyWordles/README.md

 - Self-Healing Memory: Automatically updates its local dictionary if a new word is detected in the wild.
 - Persistent Caching: Remembers complex Turn 2 calculations to ensure instant performance.
 - User Friendly: Features a "juiced-up" terminal interface with color-coded feedback and ASCII art.
+The "Blind" Solve: The bot is a true referee.
+It fetches the NYT word but keeps it a secret, solving the puzzle legally without "cheating" or looking at the answer.

+Dynamic Strategy Engine: Most bots just do math.
+This one has a brain.
+It switches from Shannon Entropy (Information Gathering) to Win-Probability Targeting in the endgame to close the loop and secure the win.

+Self-Learning Dictionary: If the NYT throws a curveball word that isn't in the bot's memory, it automatically detects it and adds it to words.txt.
+The bot gets smarter every day.

+Infinite Loop Protection: Features a "No-Fail" loop fix with used-guess tracking, ensuring the bot never gets stuck repeating the same incorrect word.

+Smart Cache: Remembers heavy Turn 2 calculations.
+If the bot sees a pattern it has solved before, it hits the cache for an instant response.

+The "Juice": Fully color-coded terminal output, strategy readouts, and ASCII headers to make the open-source experience look and feel professional.

 🛠️ How it Works: The Entropy MathThe bot calculates the expected value of information for every possible word in its dictionary.
 It uses the Shannon Entropy formula:$$E[G] = \sum_{i=1}^{n} P(x_i) \log_2 \left( \frac{1}{P(x_i)} \right)$$Where:$P(x_i)$ is the probability of a specific green/yellow/gray feedback pattern.The bot chooses the word that results in the most even distribution across "buckets," narrowing down the remaining possibilities as fast as possible.
 🚀 Getting Started
 Prerequisites